m3huul/DSA_Practice/Notes/CS50/1 - Rough Notes/CSS.md

 In this way, we reference/import our css using ``<link href="style.css" rel="stylesheet">`` where ``rel="stylesheet"`` is just a way of telling the browser that this html file is referencing to ``href="style.css"`` for all the custom style.

+## CSS Frameworks
+People on the internet has already written the necessary css to decorate the contents of the page and we can reuse it in the same way we do above using classes, this so so that we don't have to sit and decorate the page ourselves which saves us a lot of time.